 If you find that people are not following the precautions, please remind them to do so.
 If after being reminded a person continues not to follow the protocols, please use this form to report this.
 Student Affairs will address the reports submitted regarding students and Human Resources will address reports regarding employees.

 Daily Health Assessment

-Everyone will be required to complete a brief daily health assessment before coming to campus.
+Everyone is required to complete a brief daily health assessment by 10 a.m.
+EVERY DAY and it must be done BEFORE coming to campus.
 This survey will be sent via text message or if needed, via an automated call to a landline.
 If a student residing on campus indicates on the daily health assessment they are experiencing COVID-19 symptoms, we will test them on campus and get the results quickly.
 If an off-campus student, employee or invited guest indicates they are experiencing symptoms, or have been exposed to COVID-19, they need to have a COVID-19 diagnostic test completed.
 ACPHS community members can come to campus for the rapid test, go to another testing site, and/or contact their healthcare provider.
 Other than completing their COVID-19 test, ACPHS community members will not be allowed to return to campus until they can demonstrate a negative test result.

 We are requiring all students, faculty, staff and invited visitors to wear masks at all times in addition to maintaining a six-foot distance from others.
 Roommates will not be required to wear face coverings while inside their own residence hall room/suite or apartment.
 We have developed plans to maintain social distancing for learning and shared spaces, including the safest ways for our campus community to enter and exit classrooms, residence halls, bathrooms, dining hall and library.

 Face coverings required

 We are providing face coverings to all faculty and staff, at no cost to the employee.
 Students will need to have their own face coverings, but masks will be available for purchase at the campus bookstore.